skcho/debug-mode/TUTORIAL.md

 ### TIP: side effect

-You can use the function query to raise some side effects such as writing a file.
+We can use the function query to raise some side effects such as writing a file.

 Option query with arguments
 ---------------------------